inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 Entries are also made in the star database to record the last message processed with the corresponding timestamp.
-This allows maintainers of the database to check progress and establish the timeframe of missing data should any of the pipeline or hospital infrastructure feeding it have suffered a period of outage.
+This allows maintainers of the database to check progress and establish the timeframe of missing data should any of the pipeline or hospital infrastructure routing data to it have suffered a period of outage.
 It also allows the HL7 Reader to restart in the event of a crash or system failure, since it has persistent state.

 [//]: #14 (Depending on audience, I might be tempted to replace "feeding it" with something like "no messages available"